Sethuramalingam-art/React-native/README.md

 these components are perfect to create buttons, links other interactive elements -> so RN dont have the buttons instead of that it have TouchableOpacity
 ex: create a button component in react native in code base

+RN - ActivityIndicator -> fully customizable
+it is used for showing a spinner or loading indicator in app. we can customize the color and size

+RN have important components ->  Flatlist
+Flatlist -> it is like a map to render html list like react -> used for rendering a long list of items that needs to be scrolled efficiently it have extra features -> optimized scroll performance  and Item separation

+Flatlist -> for larger list with smooth scrolling map -> smaller list

+RN have important components ->  ScrollView
+It is like a box that can be hold multiple components and views, providing a scrolling container for them.
+ex: overflow: Scroll in html.
+Allowing you to easily navigate through a list of items or a large amount of content in our app we can make sure that users can easily explore the content making the app more intuitive and user  friendly

+RN have important components ->  SafeAreaView it provides a safre zone to render your app's content without being covered by the device's hardware features like the notch, home indicator, status bar. it make sure that app conent should displayed within visible area making app more accessibale